Mutual Aid: A Factor of Evolution: Content

+Kropotkin's ideas expressed the now recognized importance of mutualism (a beneficial relationship between two different species) and altruism (when one member of a species aids another) in biology.
+Examples of altruism in animals include kin selection and reciprocal altruism.

 Reception

 Daniel P. Todes, in his account of Russian naturalism in the 19th century, concludes that Kropotkin's work "cannot be dismissed as the idiosyncratic product of an anarchist dabbling in biology" and that his views "were but one expression of a broad current in Russian evolutionary thought that pre-dated, indeed encouraged, his work on the subject and was by no means confined to leftist thinkers."